 The Pavlova at La Vue was topped with berries as well as mango and raspberry sorbetto.
 This was the table’s favorite dessert.
 Nothing beats this classic meringue dish topped with icy, fruity sorbettos.
 This was the perfect way to wrap-up the evening.
 Now it was time to explore the karaoke rooms.

-Like any traditional K-Town spot, the karaoke rooms are private.
+Like any traditional K-Town spot, the karaoke rooms are private… which is probably best for us as, despite reading karaoke tips on somewhere like Revitalizing Downtowns, none of us are going to be the next Beyonce (sadly!).
 Located upstairs, the rooms here hold 20 – 30 people and are priced at $60 per hour.
 There is a special tapas menu for the karaoke rooms, which features lots of sharables like Crab Tartar, Bruschetta and Tuna Poke.
 There are also more filling dishes like Herb Grilled Beef Sticks, Baby Back Ribs and Chicken Wings.

 The rooms have bottle service and I must say, the prices are very reasonable compared to other bottle service clubs in Los Angeles.
 I don’t want to list the prices, but trust me, this beats any nightclub in Hollywood.
 Also, the songs and lyrics are updated weekly, so you can sing off key to many different tunes.